BerniceChua/animated-invention-unity3d-practice-rolly-ball/README.md

 ## Contributing

-I welcome any pull requestions people might have.
+I welcome any pull requests people might have.

 ## Feedback